alvaroreig/productivity-dashboard/README.md

 ## Google Calendar settings

-* Enable the integration with GCAL_ENABLED and specify your calendars in GCAL_CALENDARS_IDS, GCAL_DEFAULT_CALENDAR_ID
+* Enable the integration with GCAL_ENABLED and specify your calendars IDs in GCAL_CALENDARS_IDS, GCAL_DEFAULT_CALENDAR_ID
 * The integration works with GOOGLE_CALENDAR_AUTH_PROFILE=service_account
 * Follow the instrucctions in https://github.com/spatie/laravel-google-calendar#how-to-obtain-the-credentials-to-communicate-with-google-calendar
-* Store your JSON credentials file in storage/app/google-calendar/service-account-credentials.json
+* Store your JSON credentials file in credentials.json

+## Configuration guide

+* Set up .env from .env.example
+* Set up a service account credential in Google Api Console with permissions to read Google Calendar.
+Download your credentials.json
+* Execute configure.sh to set up a venv and install dependencies
+* Start the app with start.sh

 ## Group by date